 Ice Machine Water Filter

 An ice machine water filter is highly recommended for anyone purchasing a commercial ice machine.
-Placing a water filter on the intake pipe for your commercial ice maker protect the purity of the ice by removing contaminants, it also helps extend the life of the machine itself, especially in areas with hard water where impurities flowing through the ice maker calcify inside the mechanism forcing you to pay for more service calls while anyway wearing out the machine.
+Placing a water filter on the intake pipe for your commercial ice maker protects the purity of the ice by removing contaminants.
+It also helps extend the life of the machine itself, especially in areas with hard water where impurities that flow through the ice maker calcify inside the mechanism, often forcing you to pay for more service calls due to wear on the machine.
 Many companies will extend their warranties if you purchase their water filteration cartridges, as they know that this will help your machine last longer and run more efficiently.

 Ice Machine Accessories